DefectDojo/Documentation/docs/features.rst

 Date
     The date the flaw was discovered.

+CVE
+    The Common Vulnerabilities and Exposures (CVE) associated with this flaw.

+CVSSV3
+    Common Vulnerability Scoring System version 3 (CVSSv3) score associated with this flaw.

 CWE
     The CWE number associated with this flaw.

+URL
+    External reference that provides more information about this flaw.

 Severity
     The severity level of this flaw (Critical, High, Medium, Low, Informational)